piku235/mobmatter/README.md

 ### Prerequisites

+This project targets Linux environments; attempts to build it on non-Linux platforms are likely to fail.

 For building project on your host you need to install all required libs and tools, follow the official [Matter SDK Prerequisites](https://project-chip.github.io/connectedhomeip-doc/guides/BUILDING.html#prerequisites).

 To build the project for Cosmo GTW, you need to pull and build [OpenWRT](https://openwrt.org/docs/guide-developer/toolchain/use-buildsystem).